 Using Cite While You Write

 Once the plugin is installed you can search for specific references in your library and insert them into your Word document.
 The bibliography is automatically created at the end of the document.
-You can select from a short list of popular referencing styles, some of which have been customised for the University of Reading.
-This includes the 'Harvard for Reading' style which matches the referencing requirements of many of the science department at the University.
+You can select from a short list of popular referencing styles, including the 'Cite Them Right-Harvard' style used by many departments in the University.
 It is not possible to edit or create your own styles in EndNote online.

 See the step-by-step instructions on using EndNote with Word in our getting started guide: